 North Carolina has a three-year statute of limitations for personal injury cases.
 Wrongful death claims must be filed within two years.
 However, it’s always best to hire an attorney as soon as possible after your accident.
 Once retained, we begin investigating and preserving evidence to strengthen your case.
 Waiting until a year or more goes by means that physical evidence may have been lost or destroyed and witnesses’ memories may have faded.
 For decisive action and a stronger case, it’s imperative that you contact us as quickly as possible.

 The Carolina Law Group represents area clients in a full range of personal injury and wrongful death matters.
 Please call 252-672-2059 or contact us online to schedule a free initial consultation at one of our offices.
-We have locations in New Bern, Havelock and Morehead City.
+We have locations in New Bern and Beaufort.